absolutepraya/dm2-calculator/README.md

 ## How to Use

-1. Clone the repository
+1. Open your terminal and clone the repository
 `git clone https://github.com/absolutepraya/dm2-calculator.git`

 2. Change directory to the repository
 `cd dm2-calculator`

-3. Run the Python calculator
+3. Run the desired Python calculator
 `python [Calculator_Name].py`
 <br>OR
 <br>use command line arguments: